Snake Men

 Masters of the Universe Pop-Up Game is the first board game released during the original run of the He-Man series of toys.
 The game was advertised in the early minicomics included with the first run of figures:

 Western Publishing produced quite a few Masters of the Universe-related items, including coloring and sticker books, as well as the Golden Book series of He-Man stories.
+They also had been awarded the contract to produce the first four minicomics, which were written by Don Glut (Glut had been writing stories for Western Publishing Company, which included Whitman, Gold Key Comics and Golden Press for some time).
 The ad describes the Pop-Up Game this way:

 Based on the Mattel jungle man.
 Pop-up sections are two volcanoes and the graphics of He-Man and other characters.
 Object of play is to cross the treacherous terrain of jungle, climbing the volcanoes which open, causing a man to fall through.